Whether you’re a property investor or simply a residential homeowner, one of the quickest and easiest ways to add value to your property.

 A residential bridging loan is short term option for raising quick capital and is used for a variety of reasons in property development and refurbishment.

-Hank Zarihs Associates | How To Finance a House Extension - What is The Best Method?If, for example, you’re looking to fund an extension on a house that you’ve just bought before re-mortgaging or selling, then a bridging loan is an excellent choice as it’s flexible and relatively straight forward to organise.
+bridging facility can be used to finance house improvementsIf, for example, you’re looking to fund an extension on a house that you’ve just bought before re-mortgaging or selling, then a bridging loan is an excellent choice as it’s flexible and relatively straight forward to organise.

 If it’s a shorter term project that you can repay upon completion, then this makes good sense.